-Watch Tiger Woods Playfully Goof On Kevin Na Mid-Round
+Watch Tiger Woods Playfully Goof On Kevin Na, Mid-Round

-Plenty of professional golfers can claim the honor of having played with Tiger Woods, but Kevin Ma is one of very few who can say they’ve shared a mid-round laugh the way the two did on the green Saturday at the 2019 Players Championship, Yahoo!
+Plenty of professional golfers can claim the honor of having played with Tiger Woods, but Kevin Na is one of very few who can say they’ve shared a mid-round laugh the way the two did on the green on Saturday at the 2019 Players Championship, Yahoo!
 Sports reports.

-Woods then sunk his own put from a similar distance and perfectly imitated Na’s post-putt grab, after which the two laughed together and hugged.
+Woods then sunk his own putt from a similar distance and perfectly imitated Na’s post-putt grab, after which the two laughed together and hugged.

 “This is so good. @TigerWoods and Kevin Na share a few laughs on the iconic island green,” tweeted the official PGA Tour Twitter account.

-Social media users quickly took to their own accounts in response to the playful back and forth, with most celebrating the camaraderie between he two players and many citing the exchange as evidence of a more relaxed version of the historically intense Tiger Woods.
+Social media users quickly took to their own accounts in response to the playful back-and-forth, with most celebrating the camaraderie between he two players and many citing the exchange as evidence of a more relaxed version of the historically intense Tiger Woods.

-“That’s the biggest and most genuine smile and laugh I’ve ever seen out of Tiger,” one Twitter users said.
+“That’s the biggest and most genuine smile and laugh I’ve ever seen out of Tiger,” one Twitter user said.

 Do you think Tiger Woods is still an elite golfer? #PlayersChampionship